DevExpress/dotnet-eud/README.md

 ## The Scope
 DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.

+## Licensing
+By accessing this repository, you agree to be bound by the terms of the [DevExpress End-User Documentation License Agreement](LICENSE.md).

 ## Two Ways to Browse Content
 To browse this repository's content, start with [index.md](index.md).

 We have also compiled this End-User Documentation into a sample website available at [devexpress.github.io/dotnet-eud](https://devexpress.github.io/dotnet-eud/).

 ## Document Format and Supported Output Types
 Documents in this repository are written in markdown.

-You can select individual documents, modify them as needed, and convert to required file formats.
+One way to use them is to manually copy required information to your own help file.

-The repository includes a [docfx.json](docfx.json) file, which enables you to convert a set of topics to an HTML website or a PDF file using [DocFX](https://dotnet.github.io/docfx/) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf).
+The repository also includes a [docfx.json](docfx.json) file, which enables you to convert a set of topics to an HTML website or a PDF file using [DocFX](https://dotnet.github.io/docfx/) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf).

 ## Build an HTML Website
 To create a documentation website for your application: